Overview

 HTTP-over-DATEX

-If the UIX backend is not accessible via a public IP address, static data can still be served with HTTP to the frontend client by using HTTP-over-DATEX tunneling between the backend endpoint and a public relay endpoint:
+If the UIX backend is not accessible via a public IP address, static data can still be served to the frontend client via HTTP by using HTTP-over-DATEX tunneling between the backend endpoint and a public relay endpoint:

 Transferring data via DATEX

-Most data in a UIX app can also be directly transfered via DATEX (Some resources can currently only be transfered via HTTP, e.g. CSS files our JavaScript modules).
+Most data in a UIX app can also be transferred directly via DATEX (some resources can currently only be transferred via HTTP, e.g. CSS files or JavaScript modules).
 DATEX is especially useful for dynamic (reactive) data, but can also be used to transfer static data.

 Hybrid rendering with HTTP and DATEX

-When using hybrid rendering, static HTML content is first served via HTTP and hydrated with dynamic DATEX data afterwards:
+When using hybrid rendering, static HTML content is first served over HTTP and then hydrated with dynamic DATEX data:

 Communication between endpoints via DATEX